Gúko chỉetoaı – 2nd Lesson

 -

-, which shows that this word is a noun.
+The word ní carries a rising tone .
 It means “this” or “that”.
 Recall that in Toaq, the verb comes first in a sentence and is followed by the nouns.
-In this sentence, ní is the subject of the verb jỉo: “Is a house this.”
+In this sentence, ní is the subject of the verb jıo: “Is a house this.”

 -